velodrome-finance/docs/pages/tokenomics.md

 <Callout>
-  Unused `$veVELO` voting power is still taken into account as we calculate the weight of the vote upon snapshot and based on the locked vesting slope.
+  Unused `$veVELO` voting power is still taken into account as we calculate the weight of the vote upon epoch flip and based on the locked vesting slope.

   Please make sure you always cast 100% of your voting power to avoid unexpected outcomes!